 To address these challenges, this project proposes the design and implementation of a web-based system that streamlines the entire process of SIWES supervision, reporting, and student grading.
 The system enables supervisors to submit real-time assessments online, allows coordinators to monitor reporting progress, and provides a secure platform for computing final student grades by combining field evaluation scores with departmental defense results.
 This approach aims to enhance efficiency, accountability, and transparency in the SIWES grading process within the Department of Information Technology (Oduwaye & Adebanjo, 2020).

 II.
-RELATED WORK
+RELATED Literature

 The Student Industrial Work Experience Scheme (SIWES) is an essential component of undergraduate education in Nigeria, designed to bridge the gap between theoretical classroom learning and practical industrial application.
 Effective management of the SIWES process—particularly supervision, assessment, and grading has been a subject of continued research due to recurring inefficiencies in traditional approaches, several studies have highlighted the challenges associated with manual SIWES coordination, which include time-consuming supervisor allocation, inefficient student monitoring, and delays in assessment compilation.
 For instance, Adetiba et al. (2012) examined the inadequacies of paper-based logbooks and manual grading systems, noting that they hinder accurate performance tracking and contribute to administrative burden.
 Similarly, Zachariah and Yabuwat (2016) emphasized the need for automated tools to streamline student placement and improve supervisor-student interaction.